AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/import-file.md

 | `api_job_id` | string | The API job ID for uploading the file.
 This ID was provided with the response of the POST create job endpoint. |

 After importing your classification datasets you can export them to other applications.
 See the [Analytics classification APIs guide](classifications/index.md) for more information.

-## API status codes

-For a description of API status codes and tips for troubleshooting, see the [Platform FAQ and troubleshooting guide](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html#api-status-codes).